COVID-19 Information for Parents and Carers- Autumn Update

 Holly Grove School

-Holly Grove is a primary special school which provides a specialist learning environment for pupils with a wide range of learning difficulties including moderate and severe learning difficulties, complex needs and autism.
+Holly Grove is a primary special school that provides a specialist learning environment for pupils with a wide range of learning difficulties including moderate and severe learning difficulties, complex needs and autism.

 Within our specialist learning environment we are committed to providing: